lwdozal/SM_Narrative/docs/Governance_Operations.md

 ## Introduction

-This Project Governance document defines operating procedures and rules aimed to clarify and support the involvement of the social movement dissertation for the iSchool and the FOSS reference hub.
+This Project Governance document defines operating procedures and rules aimed to clarify and support the involvement of a social movement dissertation for the iSchool and the FOSS reference hub.

 #### Social Movement Narrative Dissertation